bazzone21/conflicts/README.md

-Change from our local repo
+#Change from our local repo

-here we will learn how to resolve conflicts
+#here we will learn how to resolve conflicts

+#Change 3